pfif/perusse-archives/README.md

 #### Parenthetical

 They start and end with parenthesis.
+They can contain puns

 #### Line